Fahad787861212/CyberGuard-SIEM/README.md

 ## Overview

 Welcome to the CyberGuard SIEM Solution repository!
-This project is part of a specialized initiative I've undertaken as a cybersecurity enthusiast aiming to develop a robust Security Information and Event Management (SIEM) system.
+This project is part of a specialized initiative I've undertaken as a cybersecurity enthusiast aiming to develop a robust backend for a Security Information and Event Management (SIEM) system, intended to be integrated with a frontend and lightweight agents.

 ### What is SIEM?